thunder-engine/thunder-doc/reference/rendertexture.rst

 :ref:`void<api_void>`  **RenderTexture::setTarget** (:ref:`Texture::FormatType<api_Texture::FormatType>`  *format*)

-Sets *format* type of texture and sets resource state to ResourceState::ToBeUpdated.
+Sets the new *format* type for the texture and sets resource state to ResourceState::ToBeUpdated.
 For more details please see the Texture::FormatType enum.

 ----